 Back in my day, credit-card salesmen loved to set up shop in the breezeway outside of the college dining hall.
 They tempted us with free pens, free pizzas and even free T-shirts, and before I knew it, I was the proud owner of several high-interest-rate credit cards.

-According to student loan servicer Sallie Mae, 60% of college seniors have credit cards.
-About 25% of those with credit cards have a balance of more than $500 at graduation.
+According to creditrepair.com, 71% of college seniors have credit cards.
+Of all college undergraduates with credit cards, 32% make at least the minimum payment each month but don’t pay off the entire amount.
 If you decide to use a credit card to start building your credit history, never charge an amount that you can’t pay off immediately.
 If you must carry a balance, be sure it’s due to a true emergency, and have a pay-off plan.
 Don’t carry a balance on fast food or clothes; you’ll be paying for them long after the food’s been eaten and the clothes have gone out of style.

 7. Don’t buy books before classes begin.
 When you do, shop around.

 As a public school kid, I remember being shocked when I found out that in college, you have to buy your own books.
 My shock turned into horror when I found out exactly how expensive college textbooks are.
-According to the College Board, the average cost of college textbooks and supplies at a public college is now $1,200 a year.
+According to the most recent figures available from the Bureau of Labor Statistics, the average cost of college textbooks and supplies is now $1,226 a year.

 College is nothing like high school, and textbooks were one of the first ways I found out that secret.
 Some professors use the books as an outline for the course; others include their content on exams; still others call them “recommended reading” and never mention the books or ask questions from them.
 You don’t know which kind of professor you’ll get until you start class.
 Most professors will spell this out in the first session, or in the class syllabus.